 Here’s how to make homemade playdough.
 Start by adding all of your ingredients (aside from the boiling water) to the bowl of an electric mixer fitted with the dough hook.
 Of course you could do all of this by hand with a wooden spoon and lots of elbow grease but it’s so much easier with a mixer!

 Once the dough is soft and pliable but also pulling away from the sides of the bowl, it’s ready!
-Knead a few times, take a sniff and your Valentine’s Day Scented Playdough is ready to enjoy!
+Knead a few times, take a sniff and your Playdough is ready to enjoy!

 Essential Oil Playdough

-Recently I got started with Young Living Essential Oils and have really been enjoying diffusing them in my house and rolling them on myself and the twins.
-The idea of adding essential oils to our playdough came from my oily friend Sara who got me started on essential oils.
+The idea of adding essential oils to our playdough came from my friend Sara who got me started on Young Living essential oils.
 I though it was genius to add pure essential oils to playdough because not only does it provide a beautiful scent but added benefits as well!
+If you also love essential oils you might like to try making my Calming Essential Oil Crayons.

 Millie especially loved the lavender scented playdough with the purple glitter.
 For this dough we added 4 drops of red food coloring and two drops of blue.
 You could of course make it more pigmented if you wish but we love the light lavender color.

 For the white “sugar cookie” scent we kept it simple with just 3 teaspoons of vanilla extract.
-For the red “peppermint” dough we added about 5 drops of Young Living Peppermint Essential oil.
+For the red “peppermint” dough we added about 5 drops of Peppermint Essential oil.
 This was Jackson’s favorite because it smells like mint ice cream, delish!
-Try this easy Valentine’s Day Scented Playdough recipe with your little ones and enjoy the process as well as the final product.
-This dough is just as lovely to play with as it is to smell.
-Happy Valentine’s Day!

 - 1 1/4 cups flour